This position assists with the technical aspects of studies and experiments, including documentation and preparation of materials.

 Performs data entry and maintains data files on research.

-Assists with DNA, RNA and protein based studies as required.
+Assists with DNA, RNA and protein based studies.

 Prepares tissue cultures, reagents, probe tests, etc.